aseriousbiz/blog/_posts/2021/2021-07-01-graphs-in-chat.markdown

 @abbot grafana db home:3 2d 1d
 ```

-This generates a graph of the `logins` panel in the `Home` dashboard with a time window of 2 days to 1 day from now.
+This generates a graph of the `logins` panel in the `Home` dashboard with a time window starting 2 days ago and ending 1 day ago.

 Time parameters are optional, and if you only have one, it will be interpreted as a window of "now - Time" to now.